Our Fraud Protection Tips

 Be smart with your passwords

-- Make sure your password is at least eight characters long and contains:
+- Make sure your password is at least eight characters long (though more than eight characters is encouraged) and contains:

 - Both uppercase and lowercase letters